tuotuoZ/ECE_647/docs/week1.md

 Limit the damage when a device is broken and therefore make the lab attack uneconomical.

+Security System is a framework that contains: assets, threats, vulnerabilities and defenses.

+### Readings Notes

+"The result is whatBruce Schneier calls 'security theatre' – measures designed to produce a feelingof security rather than the reality."
+Amusing phrasing!

+"So a networkfailure can stop doctors operating when a power failure would not.
+Therewere standby generators, but no standby network."
+It shows the importance of Security Engineering in practice.

 ### Question
 1. What make US bank more secure?

+2. North Koera has that level of hacking power?
+They stole many millions?

+3. Low-probability-of-intercept(LPI) radio links and Bluetooth?